rtCamp/ps-analysis-tool-wiki/Cookies-Table.md

 <img width="1200" alt="PSAT Cookies Table" src="images/cookie-analysis/cookies-table/psat_v1.0.0_cookie_table_2025_06_30.png">

-PSAT's cookies table is the starting point for analyzing and debugging cookie behavior in the search process for breakages.
+PSAT's cookie table is the starting point for analyzing and debugging cookie behavior in the search process for breakages.

 ## Frames